Act 16 Expenditures per Student Guidance

 The appropriate education entity will comply with requirements of ACT 16, annually, by reporting the number of students with disabilities, and the expenditures related to each student.
 Such reporting will be completed via the Department of Education, PIMS Collection 1.

 School entities should refer to the PIMS Student Fact Template Specifications, in order to submit data accurately for the Act 16 Report.
-Appendix AJ of the PIMS User Manual, Vol. 2, exhibits the complete list of monetary values, pertaining to categories in ACT 16, and is listed below:
+Appendix AJ of the PIMS User Manual, Vol. 2, exhibits the complete list of monetary values, pertaining to categories in ACT 16.

 Questions, regarding ACT 16, should be directed to: